zmliao/zmliao/README.md

-📚 I am Ph.D student in SJTU.
-And I am interning at Shanghai AI Lab now.
+📚 I am Ph.D student in joint program of SJTU and Shanghai AI Laboratory.

 💻 Currently my research topic is High Performance Computing.
 I am also interested in Computer Graphics and 3D Vision.